 More than Just Romance

 Riptide is a romance-focused house, but that's not all we offer.
 First and foremost, Riptide publishes quality LGBTQ fiction.
 Erotica?
 Yes.
 Romance?
 Absolutely.
 But stories with LGBTQ protagonists or a focus on the LGBTQ experience also have a place at Riptide—no romance required.
-Currently, Riptide's catalog features primarily gay protagonists, but we're actively expanding into the rest of the rainbow and look forward to becoming your home for quality lesbian, bisexual, and trans* fiction too.
+Currently, Riptide's catalog features primarily gay protagonists, but we're actively expanding into the rest of the rainbow and look forward to becoming your home for quality lesbian, bisexual, trans, nonbinary, and ace-spectrum fiction too.

 Believe it or not, Riptide Publishing was an accident.
 Or rather, the founders never set out with the intention of starting a business.
 So how did they come to launch a publishing house with such high-caliber authors signing on before they even put up a website?